AnkitGaurkar/AWS-Lambda-Functions-with-DynamoDB-as-Serverless/README.md

 🚀 AWS_Lambda_Function_With_DynamoDB (Serverless)

-This project demonstrates how to build a serverless backend using AWS Lambda and Amazon DynamoDB to insert and fetch data without managing servers.
+This project demonstrates how to build a serverless backend using AWS Lambda and Amazon DynamoDB to insert and fetch data without managing servers..

 ☁️ AWS Services Used